rockychen-dpaw/redis_chart/README.md

         cluster-node-timeout: 15000
         _clear_data_if_fix_failed: true #Clear the persistent files if the persistent files are corrupted,and can't be fixed.

-### Redis Cluster
-Create single redis cluster or multiple redis clusters from redis servers
+      # Configure redis clusters if redis cluster is required
-#### The objects created in kubernetes
-    1. Services
-        a.
-A cluster service points to all instances belonging to a redis cluster

-#### Configuration
-    redis:
-      redisClusters:                     #Configure all the clusters
+      redisClusters:
-      - name: "default"                  #The name of the cluster, "default" is a special name, means the default redis cluster
+      - name: "default" # the name of the redis cluster
-        servers: #index is 1 based
-        #Configure all the nodes of the redis cluster.
-Each node is configured as 'redis[workload-index]-[replica-index]:[port]'; workload-index is 1 based, and prefilled with 0 if required; replica-index is 0 based.
-        #The number of the redis cluster groups is the number of nodes dividing 'clusterReplicas'
+        # One statufule set is redis cluster group; for example. if the statusfule set has 2 replicas , the redis cluster has one master and one slave.
+        # Config all redis servers belonging to a redis cluster, the server name is "redis[redis index]-[statefuleset replica index]:[redis port]"
-        #The size of the redis cluster group is 'clusterReplicas' plus one.
+        # Redis index is 1 based, The name of the first redis statefulset is redis1
+        # But if has more than 9 redis statefulset, use two digitals in its name, for example, the name of the fist redis statefulset is redis01
+        # The statefulset's replica is 0 based.
+        # All redis servers with the same port running in replicas of a statefuleset must belong to a redis cluster or not belong to a redis cluster, can't partially belong to a cluster
+        # All cluster nodes belong to a redis cluster should have the same port number
-        #The redis server nodes are ordered as master nodes, first slave nodes, second slave node and so on.
+        # The order of the servers is redis master servers,  followed by first redis slave servers , and followed by second redis servers, and so on
+        servers:
         - "redis1-0:6379"
         - "redis2-0:6379"
         - "redis3-0:6379"
         - "redis1-1:6379"
         - "redis2-1:6379"
         - "redis3-1:6379"
-        clusterReplicas: 1               #The replicas of the redis cluster; Optional, default value is 1
+        #Config the number of slaves in a redis cluster.
+1 means only one slave in a redis cluster.
+        clusterReplicas: 1
-        resetMasterNodes: true           #Redis cluster will try to reset the configured master node as cluster master node if it is not a cluster master node; Optional, default value is false
+        #If true, liveness healthcheck will reset the master server if the the master server is not the master server cofigured in here
+        resetMasterNodes: true
+        #Declare the time when reset action can happen, only used if resetMasterNodes is true
-        resetStart: 0                    #hour 0-23 inclusive; Optional, default value is 0
+        resetStart: 0 #hour 0-23 inclusive, optional
-        resetEnd: 23                     #hour 0-23 exclusive; Optional, default value is 24
+        resetEnd: 23 #hour 0-23 exclusive, optional